-She shifted to the bridge of his nose, and looked right through him.
+His sword-stopping gaze had won the ancient world with the unreasoning power of a minotaur.
+She could not even remember her jaguar spirit.
+Mouth suddenly dry, she shifted her attention to the bridge of his nose, and stared right through him.
 "Their machines are easier to bewitch than they are; you know I can do it."

 Merlin gripped the broom in his hand.

-Merlin threw up his hand.
-"Have it your way.
-He's in the closet, all the good it'd do you.
+"Where is he?"
+Merlin threw up his hand, pointed to the closet.
+"All the good it'd do you.
 You really did it this time."

-Joey sat, cross legged, in the dark closet, hunched over his display, rocking.
+In the closet, Joey sat, cross legged, in the dark, hunched over his display, rocking.
 A wire connected his 'watch' to the laptop, wiggling as he muttered to the screen.
 "Morgan, no!
 It's a trap."

-She pulled out a fingernail clipper and cut the connection.
+She conjured a fingernail clipper from her pocket and cut the connection.